dvu4/push_docker-images_to_azure_container_registry/README.md

 #   Push Docker images to Azure Container Registry

-A Key Vault access policy determines whether a given security principal, namely a user, application or user group, can perform different operations on Key Vault secrets, keys, and certificates.

-Key vault supports up to 1024 access policy entries, with each entry granting a distinct set of permissions to a particular security principal.

 ##  Here are steps to  push Docker images to Azure Container Registry (ACR)